SandeepaCharith23/creditcard_analyzer/README.md

 * FILE_NAME_PREFIX: Output file name

 ## Usage
+This is Done by Sanddepa charith on 2021-09-22.
 Edit the configuration in config.ini and execute "**python parser.py**".
 The excel file with extension .xlsx will be created.